Base Configuration Options

 These are the methods which will also be included as part of Access-Control-Allow-Methods header in pre-flight response.

-Eg: GET, POST
+Eg: GET, POST.

-- http.cors.exposed.headers:
+- http.cors.exposed.headers: Default:

 A comma separated list of headers other than simple response headers that browsers are allowed to access.